 While teaching in Ohio schools, Father Ian was ordained to the Holy Diaconate by (then) Bishop Nathaniel on September 25, 1988 and served the parish of St. George the Great Martyr as Deacon from 1988-1992.
 During his twentieth year of teaching and training future teachers, Father Ian was called to the Holy Priesthood and ordained by Bishop Nathaniel for service at Presentation on January 19, 1992.

 Father Ian has served the Church in many capacities.
 He has been a member of the Episcopate Council for most of his tenure as a deacon and priest.
-He is President of the Episcopate Courts and Chair of the Department of Religious Education.
-He is also a member of the Department of Missions and the Joint Dialogue Commission.
+He was President of the Episcopate Courts (Consistory and Tribunal) and Chair of the Department of Religious Education.
+He was also a member of the Department of Missions and the Joint Dialogue Commission.
 In 2000, Father Ian and His Eminence Archbishop Nathaniel together founded the Center for Orthodox Christian Studies (St. Andrew House) in Detroit, Michigan.
-Since 2004, Father Ian has directed the annual Clergy Confertreat and the occasional, New Clergy Institute.
+Since 2004, Father Ian has directed the annual Clergy Confertreat and the New Clergy Institute.
+He is presently the Juridical Referee for the Romanian Episcopate.

 In 2010 Father Ian joined the Orthodox Church in America”s Working Group for Continuing Education.
 He is presently Director of the OCA Department of Continuing Education.
-In 2011 he was named a consultant to the Committee for Pastoral Practice and the Committee for Clergy Matters of the Assembly of Canonical Orthodox Bishops of North America, and serves as facilitator for the Committee for Pastoral Practice.
+In 2011 he was named consultant for the Committee for Pastoral Practice and the Committee for Clergy Matters of the Assembly of Canonical Orthodox Bishops of North America; he presently serves as facilitator for the Committee for Pastoral Practice.